madprops/airc/README.md

 It's recommended to make this an emoji character.

-It's recommended to give each bot their own unique avatar.
+It's recommended to give each bot a unique avatar.

 It gives your bots some personality.